quintenstar/tudelft-latex-template/README.md

 ## Description

 - Fix any potential bugs.
-- Make the template more customizable and covient to use, while staying true to the style guide.
+- Make the template more customizable and easy to use, while staying true to the style guide.
 - Promote best practices in LaTeX typesetting.

 ## Installation